Paytestlab/PemPyAPI/README.md

 # PemPyAPI

+> [!CAUTION]
+> This API has been discontinued and is no longer being maintained.

 A little help to control the Pin entry robot.

 Please select the apropriate XML file from the folder ConfigurationRest.